-- Apply your regular brakes, but do not shift into PARK (P) for an automatic transaxle or into gear for a manual transaxle, yet.
+- Apply your regular brakes, but do not shift into PARK (P) yet.
 When parking uphill, turn your wheels away from the curb.
-When parking downhill, turn your wheels into the curb. - Have someone place chocks under the trailer wheels. - When the chocks are in place, release the regular brakes until the chocks absorb the load. - Reapply the regular brakes.
-Then apply your parking brake and shift into PARK (P) for an automatic transaxle or REVERSE (R) for a manual transaxle. - 5.
+When parking downhill, turn your wheels into the curb. - 2.
+Have someone place chocks under the trailer wheels. - 3.
+When the chocks are in place, release the regular brakes until the chocks absorb the load. - 4.
+Reapply the regular brakes.
+Then apply your parking brake and shift into PARK (P). - 5.
 Release the regular brakes.